malikmouhiidine/TkinterChallenges/random-one-to-six/README.md

-# random integer between 1 and 6
+# random int between 1 and 6